 Start your roaming around Salta in the city’s primary square, Plaza 9 de Julio, where you’ll discover Spanish colonial architecture, cobblestone streets, and coffee shops along the edge of the palm tree-lined plaza.
 You’ll see the splendid neoclassical Catedral Basílica de Salta which is perhaps the most identifiable sight in the city.

 The church’s outside is light pink and the interior is comprised of dazzling golds, greens, and blues.
 Visitors can venture inside (and go to church services on Sundays if they like) where the ashes of revolutionary war hero General Martin Miguel de Güemes are housed, plus a little museum of spiritual antiques.
-You can likewise check out El Cabildo, the 18th-century colonial city center in the plaza, where there’s a charming yard filled with flowers and a historic museum with Incan artifacts and info on the war for Argentine self-reliance.
+You can also check out El Cabildo, the 18th-century colonial city center in the plaza, where there’s a charming yard filled with flowers and a historic museum with Incan artifacts and info on the war for Argentine self-reliance.

 2. Museo Pajcha Arte Etnico

 Okay, so if you’re going to go to 2 museums in Salta, this ought to be the 2nd one.
 It’s a bit off the beaten course and it’s not your typical museum.
-You’ll see fabrics, masks, pottery, musical instruments, and photos, and if you’re fortunate you’ll get to satisfy the owner and manager for a passionate and individual trip.
+You’ll see fabrics, masks, pottery, musical instruments, and photos, and if you’re fortunate you’ll get to satisfy the owner and manager for a passionate and personal trip.

 This museum is a little bit of a concealed gem situated about a 10-minute walk from the center, however well worth it if you can spare the time!